powercodeacademy/phrg-concerts-ruby-assessment/README.md

   your migration, create any columns your `concerts` table will need to establish these relationships.
 - The `concerts` table should also have:
-  - A `date` column that stores an string.
+  - A `date` column that store a string.

 After creating the `concerts` table using a migration, use the `seeds.rb` file to create instances of your `Concert` class so you can test your code.